Stabilization of multi-mode Schrodinger cat states via normal-mode dissipation engineering: Model

 We assume periodic boundary conditions $\hat{a}_{N+1} = \hat{a}_1$.
 In this case, non-local dissipation can be expressed in the plane-wave basis $\hat{b}_k = \frac{1}{\sqrt{N}}\sum_{j=1}^N e^{ijk}\hat{a}_j$ as

 where the rate of dissipation $\gamma_k = 2\gamma\left[ 1-\cos\left(k-\phi\right)\right]$ depends on the quasi-momentum $k$ which takes the values $k = \frac{2\pi}{N}, 2 \frac{2\pi}{N},...,2\pi$.
 From Eq.~\eqref{dissipator} we see that the effect of engineered nonlocal dissipation is best understood in momentum space, where it takes the form of a non-uniform damping for the normal modes.
-In particular, the normal mode with $k=\phi$ does not experience any dissipation as $\gamma_{\phi}=0$.
+In particular, the normal mode with $k=\phi$ is a dark mode of the non-local dissipator, which does not experience any dissipation as $\gamma_{\phi}=0$.
 Therefore the relative phase $\phi$ allows to select a single \emph{non-dissipative normal mode}.
 This behavior is to be contrasted with intrinsic, i.e.~non-engineered, single-photon loss, which instead leads to homogeneous decay of all normal modes.
 For now we assume that~\eqref{dissipator} is the only dissipation channel acting on the system; effects of intrinsic photon loss will be accounted for in Sec.~\ref{s:Loss}.

 Writing the Hamiltonian in the plane-wave basis we get

 where, $\delta_{k_1+k_2,k_3+k_4}$ is Kronecker delta and the arguments $k_1+k_2$ and $k_3+k_4$ are defined modulo $2\pi$.
 We can see that the Kerr nonlinearity $\hat{H}_U$ corresponds to a four-wave mixing process, which scatters a photon pair $k_1$ and $k_2$ to a photon pair $k_3$ and $k_4$ conserving the total quasi-momentum.
 The two-photon drive $\hat{H}_G$ corresponds to the creation of a photon pair with a total quasi-momentum $\theta$.